METHADRENALINE/Shelley/README.md

 # What Shelley does for the server

+## Activity points

+Shelley keeps track of activity around the server through separate text and voice points.
+People who spend time talking and participating gradually build up a score without having to run commands or do anything specifically for the bot.

+Text and voice activity are counted independently, with their own balances and leaderboards.
+The timing is configurable for each server.

+Admins can correct the numbers when necessary.
+They can add or remove points from a member, reset text or voice points separately, or clear the whole points table.
+This is mostly there for maintenance, migrations, and experiments that went a little too well (yeah, this actually comes from bitter experience).

+### Text points

+Text points come naturally from conversation.
+When a member sends a message in one of the configured channels, Shelley can give them points.
+After that, there is a configured interval before another message from the same member can count again.
+This makes ordinary conversation useful while making message spam a rather inefficient career choice.

+Shelley also remembers how far it has already processed a channel and periodically looks through recent message history.
+If the bot disconnects for a while or restarts, activity that happened during that gap can still be picked up instead of simply disappearing.

+### Voice points

+Voice activity works a little differently.
+Being connected to a voice channel is not enough by itself.
+Shelley looks for actual speaking activity and starts counting when there is someone else in the channel who can reasonably hear it.
+Staying muted, sitting alone, or quietly occupying a channel for several hours will not slowly generate points.

+Once a member has been actively speaking for the configured interval, Shelley can award voice points and begins waiting for the next interval.
+The speaking state comes directly from Discord.

+> [!CAUTION]
+> Shelley does not record audio, save it, transcribe it, or inspect what anyone is saying.
+It only needs to know that speaking is happening.

 ## Welcome guide

 Shelley keeps a single welcome message in the configured welcome channel.
 The message is built from a JSON template, so the actual text and embeds can be edited without changing the bot code.